- Corporate Data

 3The Background Behind Building the LBC Corporate Information Database

-4A Database Specialized for Customer Data Management and Marketing
+4A Database Specialized for Customer Information Management and Marketing

 83. Dictionary 1: Historical Information